caboodle-tech/node-simple-server/README.md

 // Get a new instance of NSS.
 const Server = new NodeSimpleServer(serverOptions);

+/**
-// A bare minimum callback to handle most development changes. function watcherCallback(event, path, statsOrDetails) {
+ * A bare minimum callback to handle most development changes.
+You register only for
+ * the events you need; unhandled events (e.g. unlink/unlinkDir if not listed) are ignored.
+ */
+const watcherCallback = (event, path, statsOrDetails) => {
     const extension = statsOrDetails.ext;
     if (extension === 'css') {
         Server.reloadAllStyles();